seattleflu/documentation/Welcome.md

 - Kaiser Permanente Secure File Transfer
 - [#record-troubleshooting Trello Board](https://trello.com/b/PAlgvsEO/record-troubleshooting)

+## LastPass
+LastPass is a UW-approved password management tool and is utilized by SFS developers to manage individual private and team shared passwords, keys, and secret keys.
+More information on LastPass can be found [here.](https://itconnect.uw.edu/wares/mws/my-workstation/security/lastpass/)

+Enrolling in UW's LastPass Enterprise account requires specific steps.
+(Please note, order of operations here is critical!
+If you do not complete these steps in order, your account may not be configured correctly):
+1. Request an account through UW using your NetID.
+Visit this [page](https://groups.uw.edu/group/u_passman_users_requested) and click "Join this group".
+2. Wait (up to 60 minutes) to receive an email from LastPass to activate your account.
+Follow the link in that email to reset your master password.
+3. After resetting your master password, download and install the appropriate LastPass browser extension or log in directly through the [LastPass](https://www.lastpass.com/) website.

+After successfully logging in:
+- Confirm your account is correctly confguired with your UW email address and "Enterprise User" in the top-right corner.
+- Confirm that you have access to the "Shared-SFS" shared folder under "All Items" from the navigation menu on the left.

 ## Responsibilities
 SFS developers maintain the following codebases and apps.